A bit about who I am and why I blog:

 Interests:

-I’m interested in econometrics, machine learning and how they apply to problems within economics and finance.
-I am not very smart, but still like learning — this translates to taking my own sweet time on planet Earth to learn things.
-I think I also might be a closeted student of computer science.
+I’m interested in econometrics, statistics and machine learning and how they apply to problems within finance.
+I am not very smart, but think that if I keep at it on the learning path I will survive — this translates to taking my own sweet time on planet Earth to learn things.

 Professional history:

 In the past I have worked for a quant team of CRISIL carrying out model validation according to the Federal Reserve’s SR 11-7 letter (appropriateness and quality of inputs, soundness of methodology, correctness of implementation with respect to model specification, and adherence to model governance) for regulatory submissions by CRISIL’s banking clients.
-Got a good taste of the software development life cycle and agile during a brief stint at MSCI, in an agile software development team, carrying out regression and implementation tests for MSCI’s latest analytics platform (Beon).
-My working hours are now dedicated to a bank, where I’m using math, stats and econometrics in performing model validation for portfolio credit models.
+Got a good taste of the software development life cycle and agile during a brief stint at MSCI, in an agile software development team, carrying out regression and implementation tests for MSCI’s then upcoming analytics platform (Beon), which sadly didn’t make it.
+My working hours are now dedicated to a bank, where I’m validating securities backed lending models for the bank’s Pillar I regulatory submissions as well as stress testing.

 City I call home: